TaitoUnited/taito-cli/www/README.md

 Implement with Gatsby v2.
 Layout should probably be something between [reactjs.org](https://reactjs.org/) and [gatsbyjs.org](https://gatsbyjs.org/).
 Use [Taito United](http://taitounited.fi/) brand for appearance.
 Site content already exists in the docs folder as markdown files.

-See [Website configuration](../WEBSITE.md#configuration) on how to create and configure the site.
+See [website configuration](../WEBSITE.md#configuration) on how to create and configure the site.

 ## Content

+All content can already be found from `docs` folder as markdown files.

 ### Tabs on top of the page